ESCRT: ESCRT-III

+Unlike other ESCRT components, ESCRT-III exists only transiently and includes both essential and nonessential subunits.
+The essential subunits must assemble in the order Vps20, Snf7, Vps24, and then Vps2 for proper function.
+Vps20 nucleates Snf7 polymer formation, followed by Vps24 capping the complex and recruiting Vps2.
+Vps2 then brings the AAA-ATPase Vps4 to the complex.

+In their free cytosolic state, ESCRT-III subunits are "closed," with their C-terminal regions folding back onto themselves in an autoinhibitory manner that stabilizes the monomers.
+Most essential and nonessential ESCRT-III subunits contain MIT-interacting motifs (MIMs) at their carboxy-terminus, enabling them to bind Vps4 and the AAA-ATPase spastin.

-The ESCRT-III complex is likely the most important of all the ESCRT machinery because it plays a role in all ESCRT mediated processes.
+The ESCRT-III complex is likely the most important component of the ESCRT machinery because it plays a role in all ESCRT-mediated processes.
 During membrane abscission and viral budding, ESCRT-III forms long filaments that coil around the site of membrane constriction just prior to membrane cleavage.
 This mediation of abscission occurs through interactions with the centralspindlin complex.
 These filamentous structures are also present during multivesicular body formation and function as a ring-like fence that plugs the budding vesicle to prevent cargo proteins from escaping into the cell's cytosol.
 ESCRT-III exists and functions as follows:

 The ESCRT-III complex differs from all other ESCRT machinery in that it exists only transiently and contains both essential and nonessential components.
 The essential subunits must assemble in the proper order (Vps20, Snf7, Vps24, then Vps2) for the machinery to function.
 Nonessential subunits include Vps60, Did2, and Ist1.
 Vps20 initiates assembly of ESCRT-III by acting as a nucleator of Snf7 polymer assembly.
 Vps24 then associates with Snf7 to cap the complex and recruit Vps2.
 Vps2 then brings Vps4 to the complex.
-All “free” cytosolic forms of each subunit are considered closed.
-That is, the carboxy-terminal portion of each subunit folds up onto itself in an autoinhibitory manner stabilizing the monomeric subunits.
+All "free" cytosolic forms of each subunit are considered closed.
+That is the carboxy-terminal portion of each subunit folds up onto itself in an autoinhibitory manner stabilizing the monomeric subunits.
 The carboxy-terminus of most ESCRT-III subunits, both essential and nonessential, contain MIMs (MIT (microtubule interacting and transport domain) interacting motif) motifs.
 These motifs are responsible for binding Vps4 and the AAA-ATPase spastin.

 Vps4-Vta1

-The Vps4-Vta1 proteins are required for the stripping of other ESCRT components (usually ESCRT-III) from membranes once a particular process has been completed.
-There is some debate as to whether Vps4 cleaves the ESCRT-III complex away or remodels the complex so one component is shed at a particular time.
-Vta1 is thought to act as an activator of Vps4, aiding its assembly and enhancing its AAA-ATPase activity.
-The manner in which these proteins function is as follows:

-Vps4 subunits have two functional domains, an amino-terminal MIT domain and a central AAA-ATPase domain.
-The MIT domain is responsible for the interaction of Vps4 with the MIM domain of Vps2.
-The AAA-ATPase domain hydrolyzes ATP to power disassembly of the ESCRT-III complex.
-This “stripping” of ESCRT-III allows all associated subunits to be recycled for further use.
-Vta1 is a dimeric protein containing one VSL domain (so named because it is found in the proteins Vps4, SBP1, and LIP5), which enables binding to Vps4, and a MIT domain for associating with ESCRT-III subunit Vps60.
-Though not essential, Vta1 has been shown to aid in Vps4 ring assembly, accelerate the ATPase activity of Vsp4, and encourage ESCRT-III disassembly.